Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Numerical Results

 \section{Numerical Results}

-The proposed methodology is applied on the Spanish island of La Palma.
+The proposed methodology is applied to real data of a sample day on the Spanish island of La Palma.
 La Palma power system comprises 11 generation units and has a peak demand of around 40 MW.
-As it's a system dominated by fast diesel units, $T^g$ in \cref{eq:nadir} is assumed to be 3 s, and the load damping factor ($D$) is 1\%. is assumed The optimization problem is solved by the Gurobi solver \cite{gurobi} on GAMS.
-For the sake of comparison, three cases are defined and the results are compared. \begin{itemize} \item \textbf{\gls{CUC}}: the standard continuous \gls{UC} without the frequency-related constraints, presented in \cite{parvania2015unit}. \item \textbf{\gls{RoCoF}-\gls{CUC}}: the proposed \gls{FCUC} minus the frequency nadir constraint. \item \textbf{\gls{CFCUC}}: the complete \gls{CFCUC} formulation summarized in \cref{sec:summary}.
+As it's a system dominated by fast diesel units, $T^g$ in \cref{eq:nadir} is assumed to be 3 s, and a load damping factor ($D$) of 1\% is assumed.
+The optimization problem has been written in GAMS and solved by the Gurobi solver \cite{gurobi}.
+For the sake of comparison, three cases are defined, and the results are compared. \begin{itemize} \item \textbf{\gls{CUC}}: the standard continuous \gls{UC} without the frequency-related constraints similar to the one presented in \cite{parvania2015unit} but with the additional \gls{SU} and \gls{SD} constraints. \item \textbf{\gls{RoCoF}-\gls{CUC}}: the proposed \gls{CFCUC} minus the frequency nadir constraint. \item \textbf{\gls{CFCUC}}: the complete \gls{CFCUC} formulation summarized in \cref{sec:summary}.
 Different frequency nadir thresholds are showcased to better demonstrate the effectiveness of the proposed method. \end{itemize} All of the inputs, codes, and results of this study are available online.
 The interested reader is referred to \href{https://doi.org/10.5281/zenodo.10401279}{https://doi.org/10.5281/zenodo.10401279}.

 A summary of the obtained results for the three cases is presented in \cref{tab:results}.